Apia Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended departure date from Samoa.
-Should have at least one blank page for entry stamps.
+Must be valid for minimum 6 months beyond intended departure from Samoa; required at immigration

 Return or Onward Ticket